GrowwOld/icon-store/README.md

 <br/>

-*These CSS files are customized for use in Groww projects.
+*This package is customized for use in Groww projects.
 Use at your own risk.*

 <br/>